Alb0t/aerospike-ttl-exporter/README.md

   -node string
     	aerospike node (default "127.0.0.1")
   -recordCount int
     	How many records to stop scanning at?
-Will stop at recordCount or scanPercent, whichever is less. (default 3000000) -recordQueueSize int
+Will stop at recordCount or scanPercent, whichever is less.
+Pass '-recordCount=-1' to only use scanPercent. (default 3000000)
+  -recordQueueSize int
     	Number of records to place in queue before blocking. (default 50) -reportCount int